= Terrestrial and o = International terrestrial events in local time;

 Jun 10 — Juno, Perijove 73 / 72nd Science Flyby, Jupiter Orbit: NASA craft to perform Jupiter flyby during Perijove 73, its 73rd close flyby of Jupiter and 72nd science flyby with instruments turned on.

-o Jun 16 — 13th Observation of the 1st Woman from China in Space, Zhongguo / Global: First Woman from China in Space, Liu Yang, celebrated today for her flight in 2012 aboard Shenzhou 9, while nation plans for completion of Tiangong Space Station and landing people on the Moon.
+o Jun 16 — 13th Observation of the 1st Woman from China in Space, Zhongguo / Global: First Woman from China in Space, Liu Yang, celebrated today for her 2012 flight aboard Shenzhou 9, while nation plans completion of Tiangong Space Station and landing people on the Moon.

-● Jun 18 — 42nd Observation of the 1st USA Woman in Space, Nationwide USA / Global: Celebrating the first American woman to fly in Space, Sally Ride on Space Shuttle Challenger STS-7 mission in 1983, while USA plans First Woman to the Moon South Pole 2026 via developing Artemis program.
+● Jun 18 — 42nd Observation of the 1st USA Woman in Space, Nationwide USA / Global: Celebrating the first American woman to fly in Space, Sally Ride, on Space Shuttle Challenger STS-7 mission in 1983, while USA plans First Woman to the Moon South Pole 2027 via developing Artemis program.

 ★ Jun 19 — Parker Solar Probe, Heliocentric Orbit: Spacecraft reaches 24th perihelion today.